vargas-gabriel/movie-sagas/README.md

 - The details page allows a user to view a description of the movie as well as the genre.
 The user can navigate back to the home screen by clicking the back to list button.
-- The add movie page allows a user to a movie of their choice to the list.
+- The add movies page allows a user to add a movie of their choice to the list.
 All input fields along with the dropdown selector must be filled out in order to successfully add a movie to the list.

 ## Built With